rgravina/okubo/README.md

 user.words #=> []
 ```

 From here you can add words, and record attempts to guess the word as right or wrong.
-Various scopes exist to allow you to display counts or lists to the user:
+Various methods exist to allow you to display counts or lists to the user:

 ```ruby
 # Initally adding a word